-I cut the middle of both black and red 14gauge wires so I can install the quick connect harness that way I can remove the 4Runner Marker Lights if necessary.
+I cut the middle of both black and red 14gauge wires so I can install the quick connect harness that way I can remove the lights if necessary.
 Wiring is completed.

-I zip-tied the Marker lights behind the grill.
-Then I secured the wires with zip-ties, having them run across the inner grill located below the Marker lights.
+I zip-tied the lights behind the grill.
+Then I secured the wires with zip-ties, having them run across the inner grill located below the lights.

 I had both black and red wire run along the driver’s side fender.
 I used more zip ties for securing them.

 The black wire would go straight to the existing chassis ground that is located next to the battery.
 I use a 14 gauge ring crimp to attach the nut to ground.